packit/deployment/cron-jobs/validation/README.md

 [packit-service-validation.py](./packit-service-validation.py) - script in the image

-The script verifies building Copr builds and running Testing farm for pull requests in `packit/hello-world` repo:
+The script verifies that Copr builds and Testing farm runs are processed correctly for pull requests in `packit/hello-world` repo:

 - comment trigger (each PR with title beginning `Basic test case:` is taken and commented with `/packit build`)